-OK, some exotic interpretations have not been re-issued on CD so far.
+OK, some peculiar interpretations have not been re-issued on CD so far.
 For example, I’m disappointed not to have found a CD with Ulf Hoelscher and Michel Béroff playing the Franck and Strauss violin sonatas.

 On the other hand: as much as I still like my LP collection, it does contain recordings of questionable value, even recordings that I would now refuse to re-listen: I can’t imagine having the patience to listen to Karl Richter conducting Handel oratorios (Messiah, Saul) in German … to me, there’s not even a historic reason to re-listen to these interpretations.
 On the other hand, I have not yet made up my mind whether in the end I’ll digitize select LPs that may be unlikely ever to reappear as CDs.

 So, my current CD buying philosophy is a mix of adding